SSHEL Home > S-Collection Home > Additional Resources > Guide to S-Collection Sources

 Children’s literature is also held in the Center for Children’s Books (CCB), a non-circulating collection of 16,000 volumes reviewed in the Bulletin of the Center for Children’s Books.
 More information about this collection can be found at http://ccb.lis.illinois.edu/.
 Additional works pertaining to children’s literature can be found in SSHEL Stacks and the Main Stacks.
 An excellent representation of historical children’s literature dating back to the beginning of the nineteenth century is housed in the Rare Book & Manuscript Library.
 The Rare Book & Manuscript Library also maintains a separate collection of children’s literature and some instructional materials dating from the early 1600’s to the present century.

 S-Collection material is findable through the Library Catalog.
-Books that are located in the SSHEL Oak Street Facility can be requested through the online catalog and must be picked up at SSHEL.
+Books that are located in the SSHEL Oak Street Library can be requested through the online catalog and must be picked up at SSHEL.
 Rare Book Oak Street books can be requested for viewing in the Rare Book & Manuscript Library only.
 Reference materials are non-circulating.
 All other materials have a loan period of two weeks.

 Questions?
 Ask a librarian.